 As a result of the regulatory environment under which the Company operates; the credit worthiness of the Company's principal customer (NGET); and the RPI swaps that has been put in place, the cash inflows generated by the Company are highly predictable and stable.
 In addition, all of the Company's senior debt carries a fixed coupon, and based on the forecasts prepared by the Company, all of these debt service costs are expected to be met from the cash inflows the Company is expected to generate over the whole period of the project.
-During the year ending 31 March 2017, senior debt-service costs amounted to £6,882k (2016: £7,114k).
+During the year ending 31 March 2018, senior debt-service costs amounted to £6,625k (2017 : £6,881k).
 There is no contractual obligation for the Company to service the secured borrowing until 17 December 2034, although it is the Company's intention to service this borrowing when cash flows are sufficient, and it is prudent to do so.
-Cash outflows in respect of the secured borrowings amounted to £4,132k (2016: £5,159k).
+Cash outflows in respect of the secured borrowings repayments amounted to £4,013k (2017 : £4,132k).